celery/celery/docs/tutorials/daemonizing.rst

 :Usage: `/etc/init.d/celeryd {start|stop|restart|status}`
 :Configuration file: /etc/default/celeryd

-To configure celeryd you probably need to at least tell it where to change directory to when it starts (to find your `celeryconfig`).
+To configure this script to run the worker properly you probably need to at least tell it where to change directory to when it starts (to find the module containing your app, or your configuration module).

 .. _generic-initd-celeryd-example: